CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/Catalog/add-to-catalog.md

   Specify how the template should be created:
   - __Make Identical Copy:__ vApps that are created from this vApp template inherit the guest operating system settings specified in the template.
 If you select this option and guest customization is enabled, the guest operating system is personalized.
 IP addresses of the NICs in the template are reserved.
-  - __Customize VM Settings:__ Guest operating system is personalized regardless of the vApp template settings when the template is instantiated.
+  - __Customize VM Settings:__ The guest operating system is personalized regardless of the vApp template settings when the template is instantiated.
 IP addresses of the NICs in the template are released.

 * Click __OK__ to finish.